Q&A with Author Daragh Fleming

-- Why did you write this book?
+Q: Why did you decide to write this book?

-- What is the most important lesson or message readers will get from it?
+Q: What’s the most important lesson or message readers will get from it?

-- Did writing this book change your life in any way?
+Q: Did writing this book change your life in any way?